fernando-duarte/X17A5/README.md

 #### X17A5 File Retrieval & Slicing

-   * `pdfFileExtract.ipynb` responsible for extracting the X-17A-5 pdf files from broker-dealer urls
+   * `pdfFileExtract.ipynb` responsible for extracting the X-17A-5 pdf files from broker-dealer URLs

-   * `pdfFileSlicing.ipynb` reduces the size of the X-17A-5 pdf files to "mangeable" ~15 page pdf(s) as well as individual png(s)
+   * `pdfFileSlicing.ipynb` reduces the size of the X-17A-5 pdf files to "manageable" ~15-page pdf(s) as well as individual PNG(s)

 #### Optical Character Recognition